Al-Nassr secure signing of highly rated Nigerian youngster, to play with Ronaldo

 Saudi Arabian giants Al-Nassr have signed 18-year-old David Oguejiofor from Kaduna-based Simoiben Football Academy for an undisclosed fee before the close of the January transfer window.

-Oguejiofor has been registered with Al-Nassr’s U21 team, where his development will be closely monitored by the coaching staff.
+Oguejiofor is registered with Al‑Nassr’s U21 team, where his development will be closely monitored by the coaching staff.

 The Simoiben Football Academy graduate was also given the opportunity to train with the senior squad ahead of the official signing of his contract.